Make flavor-packed three cheese Gnocchi al Forno with Italian sausage in under an hour! With a crisp, bubbly cheesy topping and herb-infused sauce!

 Storing and reheating

-- A fun twist on a classic: Easy Bucatini Pasta Amatriciana with Calabrian Chiles.
+Give my fun twist on a classic a try with Easy Bucatini Pasta Amatriciana with Calabrian Chiles.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.